abdulrahman93/ContactManager/README.md

 # ContactManager
 A contact manager similar used in mobiles.
-Linked Lists, Heap, and Trie data structures used.
+Linked Lists, Treap, and Trie data structures used.
 Project was made for Data Structure course.

 # Team
 - Ahmed Nasser Anwar